nipil/mplabx-picas-10f202-empty/README.md

 See [this page](https://developerhelp.microchip.com/xwiki/bin/view/software-tools/ides/x/version-control/working-with-version-control/) for `.gitignore` files for MPLAB projects

+See [the manual](https://ww1.microchip.com/downloads/en/DeviceDoc/MPLAB%20XC8%20PIC%20Assembler%20User%27s%20Guide%2050002974A.pdf) for instruction for the assembler shipped with XC8.

 ## Note about MPLAB X "post-install"

 I noticed i had to restart MPLAB a few times after installation (so that everything settles ?)